 General measures to help treat osteoarthritis

 If possible, exercise regularly.
-This helps to strengthen the muscles around affected joints, to keep you fit, and to maintain a good range of joint movement.
-Swimming is ideal for most joints, but any exercise is better than none.
+This helps to strengthen the muscles around affected joints, to keep you fit and to maintain a good range of joint movement.
+Swimming is ideal for most joints; however, any exercise is better than none.
 Many people can manage a regular walk.

 Shoe insoles and other devices

-Some research trials have shown that the following may help to ease symptoms from OA of the knee in some cases:
+Some research trials have shown that the following may help to ease symptoms from osteoarthritis (OA) of the knee in some cases: